ewpratten/ewpratten.com/content/blog/2022-06-26-rickrolling-the-internet.md

 description: Abusing ICMPv6 to inject lyrics into public routes
 date: 2022-06-26
 tags:
 - random
 - networking
 draft: false
 extra:
   auto_center_images: true
-  excerpt: This post covers some of the logistics behind rickrolling the internet with some clever routing tricks.
+  excerpt: This post covers some of the logistics behind rickrolling the internet
+    with some clever routing tricks.
+aliases:
+- /blog/rickrolling-the-internet
 ---

 **NOTICE: The service mentioned in this post is currently unavailable due to ongoing network upgrades.**